whily/notes/xps-archlinux.md

 not automatically run on my partitions, so I have to manually enable it e.g. `sudo tune2fs -c 30 /dev/nvme0n1p5`.

+If sometimes meeting errors of "signatures from xxx is unknown trust", one can install latest keyring first by `pacman -S --asdeps archlinux-keyring`.

 #### Analyze boot time

 Use either `systemd-analyze blame` for text output or `systemd-analyze